Fragtality/PilotsDeck/README.md

 Most Settings should be explained by the common part.
 * **Draw Box**: Will draw a Frame in the configured *Thickness* and *Color* arround the Value.
 The Frame's *Size & Position* is defined as *"X; Y; Width; Height"* (0, 0 is Top-Left).
 * **Special Value Indication**: When you enable it, the Background will be changed to the specified Image as soon as the current Value from the Sim equals the one you specified here.
 It will reset to the Normal Background if it is unequal again.
 Mind Scale and Round - the Matching is done after both.
 To stay with the Pressure QNH Example - you would need to enter 1013, not 16208. <br/>
-You can optionally hide the Text when the Values match.
+You can optionally hide the Text when the Values match (current Value and configured Special Value).
 Maybe you want to display a nice "STD" Image?
 You can also specify a *Different Color* when the Values match.
 This Color has priority over both inheritted or customized Font Settings.
 This Color is also used for the Frame, if *Draw Frame* is enabled.
 * **Tweak Position**: This defines the Rectangle (the "Box") the Text is drawn on the current Background defined as *"X; Y; Width; Height"*.
 If *Draw Frame* is enabled, it is relative to the Frame's *Size & Position*.
 If it not enabled it is relative to the whole Button.
 The Text is always drawn horizontal/vertical centered within that Box.
 When *Draw Frame* is toggled this will reset to the respective Default.
 <br/><br/>